 My Dear Beloved Teacher,

-My name is Yakir Englander and I am one of the peace activist in Palestine and Israel.
+My name is Yakir Englander and I am one of the peace activists in Palestine and Israel.
 I grew up in an Ultra-Orthodox Jewish community.
 For the last eleven years I have been working day and night with Palestinian and Israeli families—Muslims, Jews and Christians—to heal the pain and bring about a change.

 One of our community teachers, the Rabbi from Radin (the Chafets Chaim) once said: “do not critique people if you do not have the language to speak to their hearts.”
 Why?
 Since what we need is not to be “right” and feel “good.”
 Rather, we need to speak to peoples’ hearts and change them.